Sports and Recreation Access in Hartford

 Introduction & Background

 In July 2025, the Connecticut Data Collaborative (CTData) was awarded the Local Data for Equitable Communities grant, an initiative funded by the Robert Wood Johnson Foundation in collaboration with the Urban Institute to support local communities in using data to improve local conditions and help residents live their healthiest lives.
-This grant allows CTData to provide data and insights to address the barriers Hartford families face in accessing quality sports and recreation amenities for their families.
+This grant allowed CTData to provide data and insights to address the barriers Hartford families face in accessing quality sports and recreation amenities for their families.
 Over the last 20 years, youth and families in Hartford have experienced a disinvestment in local amenities such as fewer recreation centers, shorter pool hours, and fewer affordable program options despite the clear need for physical and social development.

 Youth involvement